 Food poisoning is a major health risk.
 Around 11,500 Australians are affected by food poisoning every day.
 This is caused by poor food storage, preparation and handling.
-To reduce this risk, you should:
+To reduce this risk:

 - Wash and dry your hands after going to the toilet, blowing your nose and before handling food – especially between handling raw and cooked food.

-- Use disposable paper towels to dry your hands rather than cloth towels, since the bacteria can survive for some time on objects.
+- Use disposable paper towels to dry your hands rather than cloth towels.

 - Keep cold food cold (below 5°C) and hot foot hot (above 60°C) to discourage the growth of bacteria.

 - Store raw foods below cooked foods in the refrigerator.